cjstange/perceptron_tiny_tapeout/README.md

 ## How it Works

 At the implementation level, the perceptron is a pipelined MAC unit with some fancy control logic.
 The perceptron uses a 6-bit (3.3) fixed point number representation which means numbers in the range of -4 to 3.875 can be used with a precision of .125.

-Weights and the learning rate can be initialized to arbitary values and can also be read out combinationally after training.
+Arbitrary weights, learning rates, and values can loaded onto the perceptron.
+Weights can be read out combinationally after training.

-(deeper description of your project's internal operations, along with any diagrams. large parts of this can likely be copied from your project design plan and/or RTL checkpoint submission)

 ![Computation](/docs/computation.png)